josephong610/JDS706_DE_Wk1.2/README.md

 ## Data Source and Structure
 The dataset (`Ecommerce_Consumer_Behavior_Analysis_Data.csv`) contains a collection of consumer behavior features, like demographics, purchase behavior, satisfaction ratings, loyalty indicators, and decision-making metrics.
 The table below shows an example of what the columns look like.
 (Although there are more columns in the actual file)

+The website link to the Kaggle dataset is here: https://www.kaggle.com/datasets/salahuddinahmedshuvo/ecommerce-consumer-behavior-analysis-data

 ### Example of Dataset Structure

 | Customer_ID | Age | Gender | Income_Level | Education_Level | Purchase_Amount | Purchase_Intent | Time_to_Decision | Customer_Satisfaction |